equalisysdev/UIF-Images/README.md

 |  width  |  height |

 Before compression, the file is encoded in binary with **always** 3 Bytes per pixel (8 per channel, which is an unsigned int).
-Since this rule is strictly enforced, we don't need separation between the values
+Since this rule is strictly enforced, we don't need separation between the values.

+The extensions for the file type are `.uif` (Unoptimized Image Format) and `.cuif` (Compressed Unoptimized Image Format).

+## Compression

+The entier file is compressed with LZ4 algorithm, which is a fast compression algorithm.

+This program will store the file in both the compressed and uncompressed format.